 - Before the start, please check if you have the Eclipse IDE installed on your system.
-If it’s not there on your system, then please install it from the following Link:
+If it’s not there on your machine, then please install it from its website.

-- After the completion of the previous step, locate and start the “eclipse.exe” from the folder where you’d saved the Eclipse binary.
-And define a path for the “Workspace” which you’ll be using to setup Selenium Webdriver project.
+- After the completion of the previous step, locate and start the “eclipse.exe” from the folder where you saved the Eclipse binary.
+And define a path for the “Workspace,” which you’ll be using to set up the Selenium Webdriver project.

-In the subsequent sections, we will outline the necessary steps to setup Selenium Webdriver project.
+In the subsequent sections, we will outline the necessary steps to set up the Selenium Webdriver project.
 Please follow them one by one.

-We’ve filtered and clearly presented the bare minimum steps required to set up a Selenium Webdriver project from the scratch.
-Every step is followed by visuals aids to let you easily imitate the process.
+We’ve given the bare minimum steps required to set up a Selenium Webdriver project from scratch.
+Follow Eclipse IDE images for proper guidance.

-Open Eclipse IDE, as described in above steps and select “Java Project” from the list of project types to create a new module.
+Open Eclipse IDE, as described in the above steps, and select “Java Project” from the list of project types to create a new module.

 This project will get automatically saved to the Workspace that you would have specified previously.

-2) Enter the name for the project Eg-WebdriverDemoProject.
+Step#2: Enter the name of the project Eg-WebdriverDemoProject

-3.1- Right-click on the newly created project as New-> Package.
+Right-click on the newly created project as a New-> Package.

-3.2- Give the name of the package, e.g. samplePackage and click on Finish.
+Give the name of the package, e.g. “<samplePackage>” and click on Finish

 Select the checkbox for “public static void main (String args)” and click on Finish.

-Before we can proceed with writing test scripts we have to download the following jars to let Selenium test scripts to execute.
+Before we can proceed with writing test scripts, we have to download the following jars to let Selenium test scripts execute.

-Download Selenium Webdriver jars (highlighted in red) from Selenium HQ Website (http://www.seleniumhq.org/download/), extract them and place them in “Jar Files” folder of “WebdriverDemoProject.”.
+Download Selenium Webdriver jars (highlighted in red) from the Selenium HQ Website, extract them, and place them in the “Jar Files” folder of “WebdriverDemoProject.”.

-5.2.1- It’s a favorite Java API of automation testers as it helps them read, write and create Microsoft Excel files.
+1- It’s a favorite Java API of automation testers as it helps them read, write, and create Microsoft Excel files.
 It also supports other file formats like DOC, DOCX, and PPT.

-5.2.2- For downloading the Apache POI API Jar files go to the link (http://poi.apache.org/download.html) and click on “poi-bin-3.14-beta1-20151223.tar.gz” under the Binary Distribution table.
+2- For downloading the Apache POI API’s JAR files, go to the link (https://poi.apache.org/download.html) and click on “poi-bin-3.14-beta1-20151223.tar.gz” under the Binary Distribution table.
 It’ll take you to the mirror sites listing page to download the Apache POI API Jar files folder.
-Click on any mirror site link, download and extract the folder.
+Click on any mirror site link, and download and extract the folder.

-5.2.3- You will find the following JAR files inside the above folder.
-Copy all these software files and paste them in “Lib” folder of “WebdriverDemoProject “.
+3- You will find the following JAR files inside the above folder.
+Copy all these software files and paste them into the “Lib” folder of “WebdriverDemoProject.”

 - dom4j-1.6.1.jar (Inside the OOXML-lib folder)

-(Note: Above jar files versions may vary In future.
+(Note: The above jar files could be upgraded in the future.
 So, always use the latest version only.).

 - Log4j is used to generate logs during test execution.
-We can download Apache log4j files from link (http://logging.apache.org/log4j/1.2/download.html)
+We can download Apache log4j files from the link (https://logging.apache.org/log4j/1.2/download.html)

-6.1- Right-click on the project “WebdriverDemoProject”.
+Right-click on the project “WebdriverDemoProject.”
 Select Build Path->Configure Build Path.

-6.3- Navigate to the “Lib” folder in which all the JARs are available.
+Navigate to the “Lib” folder in which all the JARs are available.
 Select all of them (using Ctrl+A) and then click on the “Open” button.
-It’ll add all the JAR files in your project’s build path.
+It’ll add all the JAR files to your project’s build path.

 So far, you’ve added all the jar files in the “WebdriverDemoProject” build path.
 And you are all settled to use the services in your project like the Apache POI, Webdriver, etc.

-A new folder named “Referenced Libraries” gets created in “WebdriverDemoProject” and all libraries get added under this folder as shown in below image.
+A new folder named “Referenced Libraries” gets created in “WebdriverDemoProject,” and all libraries get added under this folder, as shown in the below image.

 With this, you are all set to start writing your Selenium Webdriver test Scripts !!!

-- Eclipse IDE brings in the auto-suggest feature which is quite handy in determining the Selenium Webdriver methods and their parameters.
-When you try to add the first statement to create a Webdriver object like the example is shown in the snapshot.
+- Eclipse IDE brings in the auto-suggest feature, which is quite handy in determining the Selenium Webdriver methods and their parameters.
+When you add the first line of code to create a Webdriver object like the example shown in the snapshot.

 - You may see some errors.
-To resolve them hover the mouse near the Webdriver line containing the issue, and you will see the Autosuggest option which suggests the possible fix for the errors.
-In this example importing the Webdriver file will remove the error so choose that option.
+To resolve them, hover the mouse near the Webdriver line containing the issue, and you will see the Autosuggest option, which suggests the possible fix for the errors.
+In this example importing the Webdriver file will remove the mistake, so choose that option.

-- Again mouse hover on the Firefox Driver and from the Autosuggest options list, select the option to import the Firefox Driver.
+- Again mouse hovers on the Firefox Driver and from the Autosuggest options list, select the option to import the Firefox Driver.

-In this blog post, we’ve tried to showcase one of the quickest methods to setup Selenium Webdriver project in Eclipse.
-If any of you have any suggestion to optimize it further, then please share it with us in the comment box.
-Also please use the share icons around and help us to reach this post to a larger audience.
+In this blog post, we’ve tried to showcase one of the quickest methods to set up the Selenium Webdriver project in Eclipse.
+If any of you have any suggestions to optimize it further, then please share them with us in the comment box.
+Also, please use the share icons around and help us to reach this post to a broader audience.